 Be prepared for the delay.

 This drove me crazy at first.
 Every time I used Flixbus, the bus was 15-60 minutes late in 50 % of cases.
-With the time I learnt to react more calmly.
+With the time I learned to react more calmly.
 There can always be unexpected traffic on the highway that leads to delays.
 If you drove a car the same route, you would be stuck in the same traffic.
 And if you think trains are better – they are also late sometimes, but it is even more frustrating when you pay for an expensive ICE ticket and your train is late.
-Just be aware of possible delays and plan your time accordingly if you going to the airport or have an important appointment.
+Just be aware of possible delays and plan your time accordingly if you going by bus to the airport or to some important appointment.

 Bus stops can be difficult to understand.

 Many bus stops don’t have the stuff to help you find your bus.
-Most bus stations don’t have a board telling you on which platform the bus will arrive.
-Some bus stops don’t even have platforms.
+Most bus stations don’t have a board telling you to which platform the bus will arrive.
+Some bus stops don’t even have bus platforms.
 The bus stop might look really chaotic and you might end up walking from one bus to another trying to find yours.
 The good thing though is that when there is Flixbus stuff on the bus station, they are usually very helpful.
 They have the list of passengers for every bus and I saw them many times walking around the bus station and trying to find the missing passengers.

 Wifi on bus works, but…

 UPDATE: On my last trip with Flixbus I found out that there is a Wifi usage limit for every user.
-I didn’t find any information how much is the limit per user but my limit was exceed after around 10 minutes browsing Instagram :/
+I didn’t find any information how much is the limit per user but my limit was exceeded after around 10 minutes just browsing Instagram :/

 Customer service can be bad.

-If by this moment you are already discouraged to travel with Flixbus, don’t be upset, because here are the perks of bus travel:
+If by this moment you are already discouraged to travel with Flixbus, don’t be upset.
+There are also many good things about traveling Germany by bus:

-Sometimes bus connection is better than train connection.
+Sometimes bus connections are better than train connections.

 Short trips are the best value for money.

 Convinced to try out Flixbus now?
-Then here is what you should do to improve your travel:
+Then there are some tips how to make the most of your trip:

 Subscribe to the newsletter.

-If you plan to travel with Flixbus often, don’t forget to subscribe to the newsletter.
+If you plan to travel with Flixbus in Germany often, don’t forget to subscribe to the newsletter.
 Over the last year, I got 5-6 emails with discounts for buying a ticket.
 Even when it is 10 % discount, saving a little bit of money always feels good.
 Plus you will always know where there are ticket sales or new connections launch from your city.

 Give them your number.